-5.3 The Custodian
+5.3 The Custodians

-The Custodian, HSBC Bank plc, was incorporated with limited liability in England (registration number 14259) on 1 July 1880 and is a wholly owned subsidiary of HSBC Holdings plc (HSBC Group), a public limited company incorporated in England.
-The issued share capital of HSBC Holdings plc paid up at 31 December 2019 was US\$10,319,276,773.
+The Existing Custodian, HSBC Bank plc, was incorporated with limited liability in England (registration number 14259) on 1 July 1880 and is a wholly owned subsidiary of HSBC Holdings plc (HSBC Group), a public limited company incorporated in England.
+The issued share capital of HSBC Holdings plc paid up as at 31 December 2023 was US\$19 billion.
 HSBC Bank plc is authorized by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority and the FCA in the United Kingdom.